 In late 2014, Suitcase Sam released his second EP: Waiting on a Train; a small collection of songs inspired by 1930's country music, particularly the music of Jimmie Rodgers.
 The Following eighteen months were spent performing live concerts in support of the EP.
 During this time, Sam opened up for Courtney Barnett, Benjamin Booker, Bloodshot BIll, John Cragie, Mikal Cronin, CATL and Elliot Brood.
 This period culminated with a short tour of New York City in late 2016.

 Suitcase Sam joined Curve Music in 2019 with the release of (a repackaged) Get It To Go EP which includes bonus tracks from the award-winning soundtrack for The Sweetest Hippopotamus.
-And be sure to be on the lookout for Goodnight Riverdale Park, the debut LP from Suitcase Sam.
-Coming Fall 2019 on Curve Music.
+At the end of 2019, Suitcase released his first LP: Goodnight Riverdale Park on Curve Music.